-We use the definitions of "people group" and "unreached people group" that have come to be widely accepted in the Lausanne and AD 2000 movements for world evangelization.
+We used the definitions of "people group" and "unreached people group" that came to be widely accepted in 2000 Lausanne and AD movements for world evangelization.
 (See these definitions at the end of this chapter.)
-Participants are encouraged to look at their own society through this grid in order to identify as many distinct people groups as possible and designate those that are still unreached.
-It is often remarkable to see the surprised reactions of leaders who never realized how many diverse groups inhabited their country and how many have been neglected from the standpoint of Christian witness.
+Participants were encouraged to look at their own society through this grid in order to identify as many distinct people groups as possible and designate those that are still unreached.
+It was often remarkable to see the surprised reactions of leaders who never realized how diverse groups inhabited their country and how many have been neglected from the standpoint of Christian witness.

-After identifying unreached people groups, we ask each participant to identify the particular people group he or she is already reaching or is burdened to reach.
-The responses are collected and participants put in discussion groups with others who chose the same group.
-They then seek to "network" with one another by discussing and praying through the answers to the following five questions:
+After identifying unreached people groups, we asked each participant to identify the particular people group he or she was already reaching or was burdened to reach.
+The responses were collected and participants put in discussion groups with others who chose the same group.
+They then to "network" with one another by discussing and praying through the answers to the following five questions: